 Pick a position for the next point elevation, or change the settings by the following

-Distance - Type ´D`- enter a value for distance, and press 'Enter' - a circle with a radius equal to the selected distance appears.
-Point out the direction to set out a new point elevation on the circle.
+´Distance``: type ´D`- enter a value for distance, press 'Enter' - a circle with a radius equal to the selected distance appears.
+Point out a direction to set out a new point elevation on the circle.
 It is possible to snap to apparent intersections (the circle and lines in the drawing).
 The circle is removed by option [Remove lock] - type ´R`.

-Height&slope - Type ´H`- specify new elevation, press 'Enter', then specify new slope value and press <enter>.
+´Height&slope`: type ´H`- specify new elevation, press 'Enter', then specify new slope value and press <enter>.
 A circle with a radius equal to the calculated distance appears.
-Point out the direction to set out a new point elevation on the circle.
+Point out a direction to set out a new point elevation on the circle.
 It is possible to snap to apparent intersections (the circle and lines in the drawing).
 The circle is removed by option [Remove lock] - type ´R`.Arrows point downwards onto lower heights.
-Press Control to get a positive slope.
+Press the Contol key to get a positive slope.

 Tip: The next point elevation is automatically set at a lower level according to the slope (the slope arrow is pointing away from a reference point.)
 Switch direction by pressing Ctrl-button during set out - the next point elevation will then instead be placed at a higher level according to the slope.

-Point elevations are blocks with insertion points in the “+”-sign.
+Point elevations are blocks with the insertion point in the “+”-sign.
 The z-value for the block will always be equal to the written text.